caiks/WBOT02/README.md

 It would be nice if we could wrap up the spatial reframing of underlying a single underlying.
 Would need an automatic reframing of all of the underlying active's variable including the substrate.
 Also would be nice if we could wrap up the application of an active structure, without updating, to simplify scanning if we are experimenting with lots of structures.

 Would like to move away from Film noir because sexist and racist, at least by omission, and is a poor representation of (especially) younger people today.
 Edge detection (both brightness and colour contrasts) and multi-scale will help to normalise images of heads in a neutral object-like way, but ideally would have access to the images that infants see.
 Still we might at least be able to make our own films of moving through crowds of people and ultimately the wotbot client can run on the phone and produce model if only slowly and perhaps explicitly restricted to certain parts of the model that contain interesting features.
 Very little intuitive physics will be learned from film noir or any Hollywood films probably.
 Need to watch infants and children's TV such as teletubbies.
 Or some sort of virtual or real arms and hands (manipulation) to enable experimentation.
 Ideally want films with even lighting, few shadows and lots of primary colours - which is what we see in children's TV presumably because these environments are easier to learn.
 Noticed that some of the Nintendo Wii games were confusing to my eye but not for the girls who were used to similar scenes.

+History size is our limiting factor.
+Use disk/memory mapping as well as memory.
+Overflow management.

 <a name = "Conclusion"></a>